web-platform-tests/rfcs/rfcs/require_webdriver_bidi.md

 ### Deprecating of the `require_webdriver_bidi` metadata tag

 Expectations are that eventually all the implementations would support BiDi either via WebDriverBiDi, or via implementation-specific bindings.
-At that point, the `require_webdriver_bidi` metadata tag can be deprecated.
-This can be done by simply removing the tag.
+At that point, the `require_webdriver_bidi` metadata tag can be removed.

 ## Risks